-There are several breeds of dog commonly referred to as pit bulls, or bully breeds, because of their body types, but it is important to note that the American Kennel Club does not recognize any dog called a "pit bull."
+It is important to note that the American Kennel Club (AKC) does not recognize any pit bull dog breeds.
 The only breed with "pit bull" in its name is the American pit bull terrier, which is recognized by the United Kennel Club.
-The American Staffordshire terrier, the closest thing the AKC recognizes, and the American pit bull terrier once shared the same bloodline, but have since diverged.
-Bullboxers are an attempt to breed one of the already strong pit bull breeds with the equally strong, energetic and intelligent boxer.
+The American Staffordshire terrier, the closest breed the AKC recognizes, and the American pit bull terrier once shared the same bloodline but have since diverged.
+Bullboxers are an attempt to breed two already-strong parent breeds: a boxer and a so-called pit bull type.

-In the 19th century, European breeders began experimenting with mixing bulldogs and terriers, hoping to create a dog with the strength of a bulldog and the talent and resourcefulness of a terrier.
-The result of this breeding was what became the various bully breeds, like the American Staffordshire Terrier, the Staffordshire Bull Terrier and, of course, the American Pit Bull Terrier.
-So it is important to understand that half of a bullboxer mix is already a bit of a mixed breed.
-It is simply one with a highly predictable outcome and a well-established bloodline.
+In the 19th century, European breeders began experimenting with mixing bulldogs and terriers, hoping to create a dog with the strength of a bulldog and the resourcefulness of a terrier.
+The result of this breeding was what became the various bully breeds, like the American Staffordshire terrier, the Staffordshire bull terrier, and the American pit bull terrier.
+So, it is important to understand that half of a bullboxer mix is already a mixed breed, albeit one with a highly predictable outcome.

 Video of the Day

 The boxer is a working dog with a long history of service, including being one of the first German police dogs.
 Pit bulls were also bred to be working dogs, hunting vermin and herding animals for farmers.
 Today, there is less farm work for them to do, but they still excel in organized physical competitions.

 Both breeds are very muscular dogs with a smooth, short coat and broad, flat head, but the pit bull has a longer muzzle.
 This mixture of the two breeds is slightly shorter and leaner than other pit bulls but with a very muscular build.